thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/custom-translation.md

 After completing these steps, ThingsBoard's interface language will be changed to the language of your choice.
 In this guide, we have chosen Italian as the system language for demonstration purposes.
 Next, we will set up a translation for it.

-## Set up translation

-The translation is configured in the Translation map.
-To open the translation map, click on the language row or the pencil icon for the selected language.

-{% assign changeLanguagePE = '
-    ===
-        image: /images/user-guide/custom-translation/translation-map-1-pe.png,
-        title: To open the translation map, click on the language row or its pencil icon for the selected language;
-    ===
-        image: /images/user-guide/custom-translation/translation-map-2-pe.png,
-        title: You will see a table with three columns: term key, its default value (in English), and a field for entering the key value in the language of your choice;
-'
-%}

-{% include images-gallery.liquid imageCollection=changeLanguagePE %}
+## Translation editing

 Translation can be configured in two ways: basic and advanced:
 - Within the "Basic" tab, you can [manually add new term keys](#editing-translation-using-basic-mode) or edit translations for existing ones;
 - In the "Advanced" tab, you can [upload a translation language file in JSON format](#editing-translation-using-advanced-mode).

-### Editing translation using basic mode
+### Translation editing using basic mode

-In the "Basic" settings mode, the translation map consists of three columns: the term key, its default value (in English), and a field for entering the translation.
-The basic translating mode is convenient because you can apply different types of filtering:

-- Translated - are those keys, that have a translation for the current language;
-- Untranslated - are those keys, that have not been translated into the current language.
-This means that if you do not enter a translation for a key, its value will be displayed in English, as English is the default language;
-- Customized - are those keys for which the translation has been overridden.
-E. g. if you have changed the translation of the key "home" to "my system's home page", this key is marked as customized;
-- Added key - is a key added at the current level.
-When adding new keys, it's necessary to provide an English translation (second column), as this key will also be added for all other languages.

 Let's consider manually adding translations for term keys:

 {% assign manualAdditionOfTranslationPE = '
     ===
         image: /images/user-guide/custom-translation/manual-addition-of-translation-1-pe.png,
-        title: Click on the row of the language you need to open its translation map;
+        title: Click on the "pencil" icon of the language you want to edit;
     ===
         image: /images/user-guide/custom-translation/manual-addition-of-translation-2-pe.png,
-        title: You will see a table with three columns: term key, its default value (in English), and a field for entering the key value in the language of your choice;
+        title: You will see a table with three columns: the term key, its default value (in English), and a field for entering the translation;
     ===
         image: /images/user-guide/custom-translation/manual-addition-of-translation-3-pe.png,
         title: As you can see, not all translation fields are filled.
 Let&#39;s fill in the translation field for the "Home" menu item.
 Use the search to find the term key responsible for this menu item and enter its translation;